nyxiereal/Aliucord-pages/oldui/index.md

-# Why does Aliucord use an old Discord version?
+# Reasons of why Aliucord uses an old Discord version

 - The new Discord mobile client uses the React Native framework, which is not as performant as Kotlin.
 React Native is a port from iOS while Kotlin is Android native.